metabase/metabase/docs/administration-guide/06-collections.md

 ![Collection detail](images/collections/collection-detail.png)

-Collections are a great way to organize your saved questions and decide who gets to see and edit things.
+Collections are a great way to organize your dashboards, saved questions, and pulses, and to decide who gets to see and edit things.
 Collections could be things like, "Important Metrics," "Product Team," "Marketing KPIs," or "Questions about users."
 Collections can even contain other collections, allowing you to create an organizational structure that fits your team.
 You can also choose which user groups should have what level of access to your collections (more on that below).

 Metabase starts out with a default top-level collection which is called "Our analytics," which every other collection is saved inside of.